 This was the year of friends both old and new.
 The “old” ones stepped up when my family needed them most.
 When I needed them most.
 They were kind.
 They were compassionate.
 They didn’t avoid us or run away.
 They understood our grief because they had been there themselves.
 For this we are forever thankful.

-And to the new “friends in grief” we met through social media: Sandy (who wrote the Foreword for my book and is one of the kindest people I have ever met), Annah (my sounding board and twice weekly Reiki partner-in-crime), Ginny (the Earth Angel), Lindsay (the fighter who offered me the privilege of being one of the first to read her soon-to-be released memoir), Cathy (a fellow grief recovery specialist who always provided kind words of support despite her own loss this year), Sandy (who makes amazing jewelry all while being a newly single Mom), Nathalie (who braved her own physical pain to edit and publish a book for grieving parents), Andrew (who picks the most amazing music to grieve to), Rachel (one of the bravest and most eloquent widows around), Melo (the be-who-you-are advocate for so many who are grieving) and Connie (for always being so kind to share our posts).
+And to the new “friends in grief” we met through social media: Sandy (who wrote the Foreword for my book and is one of the kindest people I have ever met), Annah (my sounding board and twice weekly Reiki partner-in-crime), Ginny (the Earth Angel), Lindsay (the fighter who offered me the privilege of being one of the first to read her soon-to-be released memoir), Cathy (who always provided kind words of support despite her own loss this year), Sandy (who makes amazing jewelry all while being a newly single Mom), Nathalie (who braved her own physical pain to edit and publish a book for grieving parents), Andrew (who picks the most amazing music to grieve to), Rachel (one of the bravest and most eloquent widows around), Melo (the be-who-you-are advocate for so many who are grieving) and Connie (for always being so kind to share our posts).
 We don’t know how we would have made it without all of you this year!

 Finally there are the Grief Reiki® clients and followers who have bravely shared their grief journeys and emotions both in person by attending workshops, free events and support groups; and virtually by providing heartfelt comments and giving us a window into their stories on social media.
 It has been an honor to have met you and been a part of your healing.